How do I get more Social Security?

 Social Security is a very complex system.
-Social Security was originally formed to allow older workers to exit the workforce without the risk of running out of money in retirement, while allowing room for younger workers to come into the workforce.
+It was originally formed to allow older workers to exit the workforce without the risk of running out of money in retirement while allowing room for younger workers to come into the workforce.

-When Social Security was originally formed the average life expectancy was 62 years old.
-At the same time you could not claim Social Security until you turned 65.
-Due to advances in medical technology, we are now living longer than ever before and it’s crucial that you understand how to get the most out of your Social Security.
+When Social Security was originally created the average life expectancy was 62 years old.
+At the same time, you could not claim Social Security until you turned 65.
+Due to advances in medical technology, we are now living longer than ever before and it’s crucial that you understand how to get the most out of your benefit.

-Below are just a couple of ways in which a person can maximize their Social Security benefit:
+Below are just a couple of ways in which a person can maximize their benefit:

 Founder & CEO

 Investment advisory services offered through Barber Financial Group, Inc., an SEC Registered Investment Adviser.

 The views expressed represent the opinion of Barber Financial Group an SEC Registered Investment Advisor.
 Information provided is for illustrative purposes only and does not constitute investment, tax, or legal advice.
 Barber Financial Group does not accept any liability for the use of the information discussed.
 Consult with a qualified financial, legal, or tax professional prior to taking any action.